-- All funds disbursed to Clubs and Course Unions shall be conducted through a cheque requisition process subject to Part C and D of Clubs Policy and Part C and D of Course Union Policy - All cheque requests approved by the Director of Student Affairs in excess of \$2000 from Course Union/Clubs special funding accounts must be accompanied by minutes from the Board of Directors meeting from which they were approved before considered for cheque processing. - All cheque requisition forms put forward by the Board requesting for per diems must be accompanied by minutes from the committee meeting where the participants were voted on and a copy of the policy justifying the amount given.
-The cheque requisition form must be signed off by the Lead Director that chairs the associated committee and one other Lead Director or excluded manager. - All cheque requisitions put forward for funds to be remitted to an Excluded Manager require the signature of either the other Excluded Manager and one Lead Director or two Lead Directors.

-- All cheque requisitions put forward must not be written to the person who signed off on it - Any cheque requisition forms put forward by advocacy groups or the NSU require the signature of two of the group's signing authorities. - Employees of the UVSS with direct deposit set up will have the option to request direct deposit in lieu of receiving a paper cheque and will be encouraged to do so.
+- All funds disbursed to Clubs and Course Unions shall be conducted through a cheque requisition process subject to Part C and D of Clubs Policy and Part C and D of Course Union Policy - All cheque requests approved by the Director of Student Affairs in excess of \$2000 from Course Union/Clubs special funding accounts must be approved at a Board of Directors meeting.
+When submitted to accounting, the cheque request shall be accompanied by minutes from the Board of Directors meeting at which it was approved before being considered for cheque processing. - All cheque requisition forms put forward by the Board requesting for per diems must be accompanied by minutes from the committee meeting where the participants were voted on and a copy of the policy justifying the amount given.
+The cheque requisition form must be signed off by the Lead Director that chairs the associated committee and one other Lead Director or excluded manager. - All cheque requisitions put forward for funds to be remitted to an Excluded Manager require the signature of either the other Excluded Manager and one Lead Director or two Lead Directors. - All cheque requisitions put forward must not be written to the person who signed it. - Any cheque requisition forms put forward by advocacy groups or the NSU require the signature of two of the group's signing authorities. - Employees of the UVSS with direct deposit set up will have the option to request direct deposit in lieu of receiving a paper cheque and will be encouraged to do so.